Ready to tackle your anxiety? > Get started with SilverCloud

 That’s where normal anxiety crosses the line and becomes an anxiety disorder.

 If you are diagnosed with anxiety disorder, the first bit of good news is that you are not alone.

-“Anxiety is the No. 1 mental health problem in the United States; more than depression, bipolar disorder and schizophrenia, by far,” Luke said.
-An estimated 40 million people in the U.S. experience some level of anxiety disorder.
+“Anxiety is the No. 1 mental health concern in the United States; more than any other diagnosis, such as depression, bipolar disorder and schizophrenia,” Dominique said.
+According to the National Alliance on Mental Illness, 19 percent of adults in the U.S. have anxiety disorders.

 One of the biggest challenges to mental health care providers is pinning down the diagnosis.
 Blood tests, X-rays, MRI scans and such can specify what ails you physically.
 Mental health diagnosis is dependent on patient history, professional observation of behavior, interviews with the patient and input from close contacts, such as family, friends and co-workers.

 Is it time for you to see a specialist?

 Here are some basic questions to ask yourself:

 - Do I worry excessively, to the point it causes me problems getting through the day?

 - Am I frequently nervous, anxious or on edge?